 Having worked in the field and with Recovery Ways for a few years now, I have truly developed a passion to assist and provide opportunities for others to identify and recreate themselves in a safe, supportive environment.
 Currently, I am in school studying Kinesiology where I hope to explore the endless capabilities and functions of the human body.
 In my spare time you would most likely be able to catch me mountain biking, playing ice hockey, exercising, rock climbing, camping or traveling.
 I take great pride in what I do and recreation and leisure are undoubtedly one of the biggest components of my life.

 Residential & PHP Staff

-Dr. David D. Allred DMFT(c), LMFT, was born and raised in the San Francisco Bay Area.
+Dr. David D. Allred DMFT, LMFT, was born and raised in the San Francisco Bay Area.
 David relocated to Utah with his family when he was 20.
-Currently he resides in West Jordan with his wife, son and soon to be new addition of his daughter, who arrives April 7th.
+Currently he resides in West Jordan with his wife, son, and daughter.

 Anna Marasco, LCSW